Fully Convolutional Line Parsing: Related Work

-\paragraph{Object Detection.} Recently, the performance of line detection and wireframe parsing has all been boosted by an improvement in methods for object detection.
+\paragraph{Object Detection} Recently, the performance of line detection and wireframe parsing has all been boosted by an improvement in methods for object detection.
 Specifically,~\cite{zhou2019end} has inspired~\cite{ren2015faster} and many other two-stage detection methods such as~\cite{girshick2015fast}.
 After that, \cite{xue2020holistically} combined \cite{xue2019learning} with \cite{zhou2019end} has pushed the performance further. \cite{xue2020holistically} and \cite{zhou2019end} are two state-of-the-art methods from 2019 and 2020, respectively.
 Both of them drew inspiration from the object detection community and adopted a two stage strategy.
 Notice that the object detection community has evolved from two-stage detector \cite{he2017mask,ren2015faster} to one-stage detector \cite{liu2016ssd, redmon2016you} or anchor free detector \cite{centernet, law2018cornernet}.
 Motivated by these work, in this paper, we propose a \ours{} network that detects line segments from images in one stage (see Figure.~\ref{fig:net}), which aims to achieve a better trade-off between speed and accuracy.

 During the preparation of this paper, we become aware of a very recent work~\cite{huang2020tp} that casts the line detection problem as a similar learning problem of predicting three parameters for each line segment.
 However, they have adopted a different parameterization and a rather different network design than ours.
 We will discuss the differences in the next section as well as compare their algorithm with ours in the experiments.

+In addition, the incidence relation between wireframe parsing and object detection can be summarized as follows.
+If we consider the line and junction as object, wireframe detection becomes a special object detection.
+Even so, the wireframe detection still has two basic aspects of difference with object detection.
+First, the deformation and variance of the objects in image is much more severe than that of the wireframe in images.
+Secondly, the density of wireframe in image is much higher than that of the objects in images.
+Hence, less deformation or variance makes wireframe easy to recognize, but, higher density makes it easy to miss lines.